sebastianedberg/v5-aep-sdk-partner-demo/android/README.md

-# Partner Mobile Accelerator - v5mobile - AEP SDK
+# Partner Mobile Accelerator - v5mobile - AEP SDK - Android

 This project is based on the the newly released Adobe Experience Cloud Platform SDK for Mobile and has been adapted to be easily integrated in the partner sandbox environment.